-Rhinoplasty, a popular plastic surgery that is often known as a “nose job,” modifies the size and shape of the nose to help create a balanced look that enhances facial aesthetics.
-Rhinoplasty is a primary focus of Dr. Thompson.
+Rhinoplasty, a popular plastic surgery that is often known as a “nose job,” modifies the shape of the nose as well as the size of the nose to help create a balanced look that enhances facial aesthetics.
+Rhinoplasty and Revision Rhinoplasty are a primary focus of Dr. Thompson.
 He has dedicated himself to acquiring the skill and artistry to create beautiful, custom results for each patient.
 Patients who are ready to schedule their initial consultation can call our Denver office.

 Although many nose jobs are performed purely for cosmetic reasons, the procedure can also help patients with certain breathing problems to regain nasal function and enjoy an improved quality of life.
 Rhinoplasty is one of the most complex facial plastic surgeries available, but when it is executed well and customized to the patient’s needs, the results can be incredible.
 Dr. Thompson is uniquely qualified for nasal surgery as he is trained in head and neck surgery and has completed a highly competitive fellowship in plastic surgery solely dedicated to the face and neck.
 As a facial plastic surgeon specializing in cosmetic and reconstructive procedures of the face, he takes a particular interest in performing surgeries that improve the aesthetic appearance of the nose while simultaneously preserving or improving breathing function to achieve the best possible outcomes for his patients.